marklogic/flux/docs/export/export-documents.md

 partition that was created when reading data via Optic.
 You can include `--repartition 1` to force all documents to be written to a single ZIP file.
 See the next section on "Understanding partitions" for more information.

+## Specifying an encoding

+MarkLogic stores all data [in the UTF-8 encoding](https://docs.marklogic.com/guide/search-dev/encodings_collations#id_87576).
+You can specify an alternate encoding when exporting documents to files via the `--encoding` option - e.g.:

+    ./bin/flux export-generic-files --path destination --encoding ISO-8859-1 ...

 ## Understanding partitions

 As Flux is built on top of Apache Spark, it is heavily influenced by how Spark